Raghavendra6005/Pattern_Problems/Pyramid_Patterns/Numerical_Pyramids/Full_Pyramid/Question.md

-# Print the pattern of Inverted Full Numerical Pyramid
+# Print the pattern of Numerical Full Pyramid

 ## input 1:
 ### num=5;